IndrajeetPatil/ggstatsplot/README.md

   - `ggbetweenstats`

-This function creates a violin plot for **between**-group or **between**- condition comparisons with results from statistical tests in the subtitle:
+This function creates a violin plot for **between**-group or **between**-condition comparisons with results from statistical tests in the subtitle:

 ``` r
 ggstatsplot::ggbetweenstats(data = iris,